-Mandalay Media, Inc. ("Mandalay," the "Registrant" or the "Company") was originally incorporated in the State of Delaware on November 6, 1998 under the name eB2B Commerce, Inc. On April 27, 2000, the Company merged into DynamicWeb Enterprises Inc., a New Jersey corporation, and changed its name to eB2B Commerce, Inc. On April 13, 2005, the Company changed its name to Mediavest, Inc. On November 7, 2007, through a merger, the Company reincorporated in the State of Delaware under the name Mandalay Media, Inc.
+Mandalay Media, Inc, ("Mandalay" or the "Company") was originally incorporated in the State of Delaware on November 6, 1998 under the name eB2B Commerce, Inc. On April 27, 2000, Mandalay merged into DynamicWeb Enterprises Inc., a New Jersey corporation, and changed its name to eB2B Commerce, Inc. On April 13, 2005, Mandalay changed its name to Mediavest, Inc. On November 7, 2007, through a merger, the Company reincorporated in the State of Delaware under the name Mandalay Media, Inc.

-On October 27, 2004, and as amended on December 17, 2004, eB2B Commerce, Inc., Mandalay's predecessor ("eB2B") filed a plan for reorganization under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of New York (the "Plan of Reorganization").
-Under the Plan of Reorganization, as completed on January 26, 2005: (1) eB2B's net operating assets and liabilities were transferred to the holders of the secured notes in satisfaction of the principal and accrued interest thereon; (2) \$400,000 were transferred to a liquidation trust and used to pay administrative costs and certain preferred creditors; (3) \$100,000 were retained by eB2B to fund the expenses of remaining public; (4) 3.5% of the new common stock of eB2B (140,000 shares) was issued to the holders of record of eB2B's preferred stock in settlement of their liquidation preferences; (5) 3.5% of the new common stock of eB2B (140,000 shares) was issued to common stockholders of record as of January 26, 2005 in exchange for all of the outstanding shares of the common stock of the company; and (6) 93% of the new common stock of eB2B (3,720,000 shares) was issued to the sponsor of the Plan of Reorganization in exchange for \$500,000 in cash.
-Through January 26, 2005, eB2B and its subsidiaries were engaged in providing businessto-business transaction management services designed to simplify trading between buyers and suppliers.
+On October 27, 2004, and as amended on December 17, 2004, Mandalay filed a plan for reorganization under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Southern District of New York (the "Plan of Reorganization").
+Under the Plan of Reorganization, as completed on January 26, 2005: (1) Mandalay's net operating assets and liabilities were transferred to the holders of the secured notes in satisfaction of the principal and accrued interest thereon; (2) \$400,000 were transferred to a liquidation trust and used to pay administrative costs and certain preferred creditors; (3) \$100,000 were retained by Mandalay to fund the expenses of remaining public; (4) 3.5% of the new common stock of Mandalay (140,000 shares) was issued to the holders of record of Mandalay's preferred stock in settlement of their liquidation preferences; (5) 3.5% of the new common stock of Mandalay (140,000 shares) was issued to common stockholders of record as of January 26, 2005 in exchange for all of the outstanding shares of the common stock of the company; and (6) 93% of the new common stock of Mandalay (3,720,000 shares) was issued to the sponsor of the Plan of Reorganization in exchange for \$500,000 in cash.
+Through January 26, 2005, Mandalay and its subsidiaries were engaged in providing business-to-business transaction management services designed to simplify trading between buyers and suppliers.